31 Writing Plays

 Play

-For a full appreciation of this play, have your students first read "Dealing with Ceiling Fans" on pages 266-267.
+For a full appreciation of this play, have your students first read the story on pages 266-267.
 The first page of the play adaptation appears on page 274.

-Ask for student volunteers to play the parts of Nurse McCracken and Felicity and perform a bit of reader's theater.
+Ask for student volunteers to play the parts and perform a bit of reader's theater.
 Afterward, lead a discussion of the page:

 • How are actions shown in this script?
 (They are in parentheses and italics.)